mayolatoye/Interactive-Lab-Hub/Lab 4/README.md

 Here is an overview of what the device does:

-1. Initiate "on" button to intiialize the rotation of the central mount to check the fruit color over 180 degrees area
+1. Initiate "on" button to intialize the rotation of the central mount to check the fruit color over 180 degrees area
-2. It reads in the color channel and also identifies compared to the training data, what category the item falls within
+2. It reads in the color channels and also identifies compared to the training data, what category the item falls within
 3. It will then display based on the caetgory outcome the result and an accompanying action to support such as "Wait" or "Eat".

 Adding voice interaction and recipie planner could be interesting ways to expand.
+It would also be impotrant to do more categorization fo objects if you used it for a wider selection of fruit and vegetables, it would need to first identify the category then use the data it has learned from on what color corresponds to ripe for a particular cateogry of food item.

  <img src="izit_waht_it_does.jpg" width="315" />